rinshankaihou/pathway_finding_verification/README.md

 We have a nice makefile.

 - ```make``` : compile all the codes and extract.
 If ```hammer``` fails, try ```make``` again without cleaning the cache for ```hammer```.
+- ```make extract```: compile the extracted example.
 - ```make clean``` : remove all temporary files, compiled files and extracted files

 Or you can type ```coqc -Q .
 Taxiway file.v``` to compile a single file.

 The makefile automatically create the extracted files for you.
-You can type the command to print the result of an example.
+You can type the command to print the result of an example after you run ```make extract```.

 ```
 ./coq_print.native